 Borussia Dortmund have struck again, beating competition from around Europe to sign one of the hottest young prospects in football.
-Jude Bellingham will move to Germany in the summer, following in the footsteps of other top teenage talents like Erling Haaland, Gio Reyna, and Jadon Sancho.
+Jude Bellingham moved to Germany in the summer, following in the footsteps of other top teenage talents like Erling Haaland, Gio Reyna, and Jadon Sancho.

 bundesliga.com has the lowdown on a player who is willing to let Dortmund into his heart so he can start to make them (even) better…

 Club: Borussia Dortmund

 A Birmingham City fan who joined the club at the age of seven, Bellingham has enjoyed a meteoric rise.
 He made his senior debut in an English League Cup game against Portsmouth in August 2019, becoming the youngest player ever to feature for the Blues.
 Aged just 16 years and 38 days, he broke a record set by Trevor Francis 49 years previously.
 Bellingham then become Birmingham's youngest ever goalscorer at the end of that month – taking another record held by club legend Francis – coming off the bench to net the winner against Stoke City on his home debut.
 The teenager soon proved his first goal was no fluke by starting and scoring in a win at Charlton Athletic two weeks later.

 By the start of March 2020, Bellingham had played 31 league matches in England’s tough-as-nails second-tier Championship, starting 24 games, scoring four goals, and registering two assists.
 He won the English Football League's Young Player of the Month award for November as a result of his performances, and has now become the latest in a long line of teenage stars who see Dortmund as the perfect place to develop.

 Plays a bit like: Steven Gerrard